kwchan19/rabanserd.github.io/_posts/2018-07-05-How-to-install-CentOS-7.md

 My first technical post, who would have thought I actually post here something, yeah me neither.
 So, if you are interested in how to install CentOS 7 read ahead.<!--excerpt-->

-In this post you will learn how to install CentOS 7 and.
+In this post you will learn how to install CentOS 7 and do some basic system setup.

 <br>